Michael Massey Player Props: Royals vs. Twins

-Michael Massey -- with a slugging percentage of .543 in his past 10 games, including three home runs -- will be in action for the Kansas City Royals versus the Minnesota Twins, with Bailey Ober on the mound, on July 29 at 7:10 PM ET.
+Michael Massey -- with a slugging percentage of .667 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the Minnesota Twins, with Kenta Maeda on the hill, on July 30 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+He hit a home run while going 2-for-5 in his most recent game against the Twins.

 Michael Massey Game Info & Props vs. the Twins